 It’s common enough to have become cliché.
-After many sessions spread out over the course of a year and a half, after not being able to link a single move in that first session, after struggling to learn the movement and the body positions, after giving up for a few months and returning when I felt stronger, one day I found myself on top of the boulder, more than a little surprised that it had finally gone down.
+After many sessions spread out over a year and a half.
+Not being able to link a single move in that first session.
+Struggling to learn the movement and the body positions.
+Giving up for a few months and returning when I felt stronger one day, I found myself on top of the boulder, more than a little surprised that it had finally gone down.
 I had flowed through the crux moves, holding the tiny intermediate crimp just right, turning my hip into the smear back-step perfectly, executing the huge fall-in cross with the right amount of momentum.
 After 9 or 10 sessions, all that work finally just clicked.
 I sent.

 The best part was that this was MY boulder.
 A friend and I had found it a few months before I started trying it.
 I helped clean it, build the landing, suss out the moves.
 He eventually decided to let it go, and so it came down to me.
-The Kern Canyon isn’t exactly a climbing destination, and Bakersfield isn’t exactly a climber’s city, so I was, for most of the process, the ONLY person trying this climb.
-Throw in the fact that I had started trying the line on the first day of my return to climbing, after taking a few weeks off (1 week less than I should have taken) to let a broken pinky heal up, and we have all the necessary elements for an obsession.
+The Kern Canyon isn’t exactly a climbing destination.
+And Bakersfield isn’t exactly a climber’s city, so I was the ONLY person trying this climb for most of the process.
+Throw in the fact that I had started trying the line on the first day of my return to climbing.
+After taking a few weeks off (1 week less than I should have taken) to let a broken pinky heal up, and we have all the necessary elements for an obsession.
 I was happy I could climb, the line was challenging, and it was mine alone.

-I start this way because that is the point I want to make; for a significant amount of time, this line was my main project.
+I start this way because that is the point I want to make; this line was my main project for a significant amount of time.
 That said, I don’t want to talk about the process involved in climbing it.
 We all know that story: hiking pads alone, making progress, regressing, doubting and believing, and finally the unexpected send.
 It’s a story as archetypal as bouldering gets.
 Rather, I want to talk about the process of moving on from that send.

 I have done FAs before.
 Searching for and developing boulders in the Kern Canyon is what kept me sane through school.
-After a week of work/train/study, a Saturday morning wandering the steep, oak tree strewn hills or hopping from rock to rock across the river to look at features and imagine possible lines was the best way for me to recenter myself and prepare for another week of the same.
+After a week of work/train/study, a Saturday morning wandering the steep, oak tree-strewn hills or hopping from rock to rock across the river to look at features.
+Imagining possible lines was the best way for me to recenter myself and prepare for another week of the same.
 I spent hours roaming, sometimes with friends and sometimes alone.
-I kept a mental list, and when something looked good I’d dive into the clean/try cycle.
+I kept a mental list, and when something looked good, I’d dive into the clean/try cycle.
 Some I sent.
 Some are still there waiting for me to come back too.